-CENTRAL IOWA VAPORS IS AN AUTHORIZED & LICENSED RETAILER FOR CBD AND HEMP DERIVED THC PRODUCTS IN IOWA.
+CENTRAL IOWA VAPORS IS A REGISTERED RETAILER FOR CBD AND LEGAL HEMP-DERIVED CANNABIS PRODUCTS IN IOWA.

 Central Iowa Vapors believes in the process of extracting isolates from industrial hemp and supplying consumers with cannabinoid blends that better target specific needs but aren’t often available in medical or recreational dispensaries.

-Central Iowa Vapors noticed the lack of availability of isolates in cannabis spaces and worked directly with the Iowa Department of Inspections and Appeals (DIA) to get licensed in early 2021.
+Central Iowa Vapors noticed the lack of availability of isolates in cannabis spaces and worked directly with the Iowa Department of Inspections and Appeals (DIA) to get registered in early 2021.

 Since then, Central Iowa Vapors has built a diverse selection of clean, full panel tested products and become the leading retailer of rare and minor cannabinoids in Iowa.
 Our goal is to provide access to everything this versatile plant has to offer.

-All our products come from Certified Industrial Hemp small farmers and licensed manufactures.
+All our products come from Certified Industrial Hemp small farmers and registered manufacturers.
 At Central Iowa Vapors we are an advocate for fair treatment of farmers as well as cannabis research and education.